nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 implementation.
 If you need these features - possibly in a specialized way - please contact the mailing list and we may be able to suggest alternative implementations to meet your specific requirements.

+Patterns no longer allow ASCII letters (a-z, A-Z) to act as literals when they're not escaped or quoted.
+Quoting make the intention more explicit, and avoids unintended use of a literal when a specifier was expected (e.g. a date pattern of "yyyy-mm-dd").
+One exception here is 'T', which is allowed for date/time patterns only - so a date/time pattern of "yyyy-MM-ddTHH:mm:ss" is still acceptable for ISO-8601, for example.
+If this change breaks your code, simply escape or quote the literals within the pattern.